frederic-perez/AmE-dictionary/data/idioms.md

 __get a handle on (something)__ _UAVs are used to get a handle on what’s going on._
 __get a hold on/of (oneself)__
 __get a jump on (someone or something)__
-__get a kick out of (someone or something)__ :seven: To get a sense of enjoyment, amusement, or excitement from someone or something. _Even as an adult, I still get a kick out of building sandcastles at the beach._ _You’ll get a kick out of this!_
+__get a kick out of (someone or something)__ :eight: To get a sense of enjoyment, amusement, or excitement from someone or something. _Even as an adult, I still get a kick out of building sandcastles at the beach._ _You’ll get a kick out of this!_
 __get ahead of (oneself)__ To plan or become overly excited for a possible future event.
 __get along with__ To have a good relationship with someone.
 __get around to__ :dart: (get round to) Find the time or occasion for, as in _Dean never gets around to cleaning up the garage._ _Dreams and goals I might get around to at some time._
+__get around__
 __get down to work__ To begin being serious about something; to begin attending to business or work at hand.
 __get going__
 __get in the last word__ To express the final point or opinion in an argument or discussion, especially in a way that decisively or conclusively ends it.